Gerunds vs. Infinitives — Modern Suspense

 Leo: You should consider using a password manager instead of reusing passwords.

-Mara: I plan to change everything tonight.
+Mara: I plan to change my passwords tonight.

 Leo: Don’t forget to enable two-factor authentication.